LeoVS09/online-bank-example/README.md

 ## Use Cases

 Service implement use cases:
-* Transfer of money - allow one user send money to other user
+* Allow user send money to other user
+* Allow admin transfer money between users

 ## Development